Cinema of Sri Lanka

-During the 1970s several talents came to the forefront while commercial cinema continued to lift storylines and plots from Indian films.
+During the 1970s, several talents came to the forefront, while commercial cinema continued to lift storylines and plots from Indian films.
 These include Dr. D.B.
-Nihalsingha with "Weilkatara"- Sri Lanka's first film in Cinemascope ratio wide screen in 1972; Vasantha Obeysekera who followed up his well-received debut Ves Gatho with a slew of successful films culminating with Palangetiyo in 1979.
+Nihalsingha with "Weilkatara"- Sri Lanka's first film in Cinemascope wide screen in 1972, and Vasantha Obeysekera who followed up his well-received debut Ves Gatho with a slew of successful films culminating with Palangetiyo in 1979.
 Another major director who stepped forward during this time is Dharmasena Pathiraja who examined the tensions of city youth in such works as Bambaru Awith and Ahas Gauwa.
-Artist and poet Mahagama Sekera's sole film Thun Man Handiya is also an important film in Sri Lankan cinema released in 1970.
-Sumitra Peries, the wife of Lester James Peries, also struck out during the 1970s with work that looked at the conflicting roles of women in society.
-Her work include Gehenu Lamai and Ganga Addara.
+Artist and poet Mahagama Sekera's sole film Thun Man Handiya is also an important film in Sri Lankan cinema, released in 1970.
+Sumitra Peries, also struck out during the 1970s and she made films until 2023 with work that looked at the conflicting roles of women in society.
+Her works include Gehenu Lamai, Sakman Maluwa, Vaishnavee and Ganga Addara.

 Over the next few decades, artists such as Tissa Abeysekara, Chandran Rutnam, Dr. D.B.
-Nihalsingha, Udayakantha Warnasooriya, H.D.Premaratne, Ashoka Handagama, Prasanna Vithanage and Vimukthi Jayasundara have attempted to breathe new life into the industry.
-Nihalsingha was an accomplished cinematographer as well as an editor: so his films has an input which was special and brought a viewpoint to all his films, most of which focused on the exploited women.
+Nihalsingha, Udayakantha Warnasooriya, H.D.Premaratne, Ashoka Handagama, Prasanna Vithanage, Vimukthi Jayasundara, Anomaa Rajakaruna and Inoka Sathyangani have attempted to breathe new life into the industry.
+Nihalsingha was an accomplished cinematographer as well as an editor, so his films had an input that was special and brought a viewpoint to all of them, most of which focused on exploited women.

 Vithanage's film Purahanda Kaluwara is widely considered one of the best movies made in Sri Lanka as is Jayasundara's Sulanga Enu Pinisa which won the coveted Camera d'Or for best first film at the 2005 Cannes Film Festival.

-During the Sri Lankan Civil War, several films began to tackle gritty subjects such as family relationships, abortion, and results of the conflict between the military and Tamil Tigers in the north.
-Director Asoka Handagama especially has drawn criticism for pursuing such material in his work.
+During the Sri Lankan Civil War, several films began to tackle gritty subjects such as family relationships, abortion, and the results of the conflict between the military and Tamil Tigers in the north.
+Director Asoka Handagama especially drawn criticism for pursuing such material in his work.

-In the recent years high budget films like Aloko Udapadi, Aba (film) and Maharaja Gemunu based on Sinhalese epic historical stories gain huge success.
-Furthermore, following the drastic impact on the film industry by the ongoing Covid-19 pandemic, Adaraneeya Prarthana has emerged as one of the highest grossing films of 2022.
+In the recent years, high-budget films like Aloko Udapadi, Aba (film) and Maharaja Gemunu based on Sinhalese epic historical stories have gained huge success.
+Furthermore, following the drastic impact on the film industry by the ongoing COVID-19 pandemic, Adaraneeya Prarthana has emerged as one of the highest-grossing films of 2022.